Jun 18, 2026 · Business

 Amazon has quietly become the third-largest digital advertising seller in the world, behind only Google and Meta.
 What began as a modest sponsored-products feature has grown into a $68.6 billion annual revenue stream, according to Amazon’s 2025 annual filing with the Securities and Exchange Commission.
 For context, that figure now rivals the entire global newspaper industry’s annual ad revenue.

 Millions of brands, from kitchenware startups to Fortune 500 consumer packaged goods companies, depend on Amazon’s ad ecosystem to reach shoppers at the moment of purchase intent.
-Many social media managers and digital marketers manage Amazon Ads alongside their Meta, TikTok, and Google campaigns, treating the platform as an essential piece of a cross-channel strategy.
+Many advertisers and agencies run Amazon Ads alongside their Meta, TikTok, and Google campaigns, treating the platform as an essential piece of a cross-channel budget.
 When the pricing mechanics of a platform this large are opaque, the financial consequences ripple across the entire digital advertising supply chain.

 The FTC’s scrutiny arrives at a moment when regulators worldwide are questioning how major platforms disclose, or fail to disclose, the workings of their auction-based ad systems.
 Google faces a parallel investigation into similar auction practices, signaling that ad pricing transparency is becoming a defining regulatory issue for the late 2020s.